ballerina-attic/module-amazonec2/amazonec2/Module.md

 import wso2/amazonec2;
 ```
 The Amazon EC2 connector can be instantiated using the accessKeyId, secretAccessKey, securityToken, and region
-in the Amazon EC2 client config.
+of the Amazon EC2 client config.

 **Obtaining AWS credentials to Run the Sample**